Common Ground

 HOUSING AFFORDABILITY

-The problem: Too many working families are stretched thin with high rents and unaffordable mortgages.
+The problem: Too many working families are stretched thin with high rents, long commutes, and unaffordable living expenses.

-What we need: A bigger housing supply that brings down the cost of rent and incentivizes developers to build homes for the people that live and work here, not for homes to sit empty or become future vacation homes.
+What we need: A bigger housing supply that brings down the cost of rent and developer incentives that align with building new homes for the people that live and work here, not for homes to sit empty or become future vacation homes.

 HEALTHCARE ACCESSIBILITY

-What we need: Basic health insurance for all that covers 100% preventive healthcare at no cost and everything else a high deductible protection layer that prevents people from going bankrupt.
+What we need: Basic high-deductible health insurance for all that covers 100% preventive healthcare at no cost and everything else a high deductible protection layer that prevents people from going bankrupt.
+Because it's cheaper to have everyone insured and people need a basic health insurance plan that's not tied to their employer so they have the freedom to change jobs and start new businesses without stressing out about healthcare coverage.

-How we can achieve that: Have the federal government operate as a baseline insurance carrier that private insurance carriers can build on top of to shorten the high deductible gap the basic government insurance layer won't provide.
+How we can achieve that: Have the federal government operate as a baseline insurance carrier that state funded programs and private insurance carriers can build on top of to expand coverage and reduce the deductible gaps the basic government insurance layer won't provide.
 This would reduce the country's cost of healthcare as everyone would have health insurance and employer contributions to healthcare would also decrease as private insurance layers that build on top of the country's base layer would be significantly lower.